AskAjay.ai

 MVG Applied to AskAjay

-We practice what we preach.
-Here is our own Minimum Viable Governance framework applied to AskAjay:
+I practice what I preach.
+Here is my own Minimum Viable Governance framework applied to AskAjay:

 MAP: Stakeholders are executives, governance teams, and AI leaders.
 Data sources are Ajay's published articles and Q&A pairs.
 Deployment context is a web application with no autonomous decision-making.

 MEASURE: Performance baselines include response relevance, citation accuracy, and user satisfaction.
-Drift monitoring tracks knowledge base freshness.
+Drift monitoring tracks knowledge-base freshness and, as of 2026-07-09, an automated check that this page's Canvas-scoring description matches the live scoring code.

-MANAGE: Incident response — if AskAjay gives incorrect advice, the retraction log is updated, the knowledge base is corrected, and affected users are notified.
-Review cadence: monthly.
+MANAGE: Incident response: if AskAjay gives incorrect advice, or if this page itself is found to misstate how the system works, the retraction log is updated with a dated entry before or simultaneously with the correction, the knowledge base is corrected, and affected users are notified where identifiable.

 The Family Test: "Would I be comfortable if this AI gave governance advice to my family's company?"
 This is the standard AskAjay holds itself to.